ShuntaYorimoto/hcrkit/OVERVIEW.md

 #### Select Non-overlapping Probe Regions

-After specificity filtering, many valid probe regions may overlap with each other.
+After specificity filtering, many valid probe regions may overlap with each other (Figure SI7).
 To maximize probe coverage across the transcript, `hcrkit` selects non-overlapping regions using a greedy algorithm:

 1. Sort all valid probe regions by start position (5′ to 3′)
 2. Select the first region